Sian (musician)

 Graham Anthony Goodwin (born October 22, 1977), also known as Sian, is an Irish electronic dance music producer, DJ, visual artist, and record label owner.
 He founded Octopus Recordings label in 2008.
 He has released records on Diynamic, Cocoon Recordings, and Drumcode Records music labels, and produced remixes for Jan Blomqvist, Oliver Heldens, and Deadmau5, among others.
-Goodwin hosts a show on his label’s Octopus Radio, appears on BBC Northern Ireland radio, the Sirius XM BPM station, and has been featured on Apple Music.
+Goodwin hosts a show on his label’s Octopus Radio, appears on BBC Northern Ireland radio, the SiriusXM BPM station, and has been featured on Apple Music.

 Biography and career

 Born in Dublin, Ireland, Goodwin was raised in Spain.
 He currently resides in Los Angeles.
 His musical career began when he was a teenager, playing in Dublin's now-closed club, The Kitchen and in Barcelona's Razzmatazz club.
 Sian's releases have been charted by Beatport over 100 times, with 8 tracks appearing on the site's Overall Top 100 Tracks chart.
 He has also had two charted tracks on Spotify.

 Founded in 2008, Goodwin’s music label outputs a range of electronic music genres, from Melodic Techno to Indie Dance.
 Octopus Recordings has released work by notable artists including Nicole Moudaber, HI-LO, Julian Jeweil, Sam Paganini, Reiner Zonneveld, Oliver Koletzki, among others.
 The label's releases have appeared in the top 10 techno chart on Beatport.
 Nicole Moudaber's 2012 remix of Sian's "Front Pocket" reached the number one position on the Beatport techno charts.
 In 2016, Beatport featured Goodwin as their Artist of the Week.

 In 2017, Goodwin collaborated with skateboarder Aaron Homoki to create a line of merchandise.
 Goodwin has also released albums on Deadmau5's label, Mau5trap, including his "Ultraviolet" EP series.

 In 2023, Armin van Buuren's Armada Music released Sian's "La Petite Mort" with Burko and Autograf.